awsdocs/amazon-connect-admin-guide/doc_source/contact-initiation-methods.md

 ## Transfer<a name="transfer-initiation-method"></a>

 The contact was transferred by an agent to another agent or to a queue, using quick connects in the CCP\.
-This results in a new CTR being created\.
+This results in a new contact record being created\.

 Before the agent transfers the contact to another agent or queue, all the flows involved in an INBOUND contact are run\.
 + Agent to Agent transfer using Agent Quick Connect